Ddhoni/Cyclooxygenase-2/README.md

 # Cyclooxygenase-2
-This project is the final project of the BioInformatics course.
+This project is the final project of the BioInformatics course (SD4122).